noloerino/physics.lahs.club/README.md

 # physics.lahs.club
 ## A simple orbital simulation.

 Hello dear reader!
-I have no idea how you found this repo, but I hope you enjoy it.
 This is the code for physics.lahs.club, a website mostly coded by Jonathan Shi in the process of learning JS. lahs.club is hosted by Nicolas Chan, and you should go check it out.

-The program is pretty much self-explanatory: it's a simple orbital simulator that puts a bunch of circles on pages and you can stare at it instead of paying attention in class.

-More details and things you should know will be added in later versions.
-For now, this is just a placeholder.
+Also, this website is not to be affiliated with the actual LAHS Physics Club.
+They're cool though.
+They meet Thursday's in Mr. Randall's room if you want to visit.

+This simulation is fairly self-explanatory: objects fly around in accordance with the laws of gravity, and will ocassionaly do weird things if they get near each other.
+Objects disappear forever if they have no "traces" remaining on screen.
+Besides that, here are the relevant key bindings (which unfortunately cannot yet be remapped):
+- `Left click`: creates a small mass
+- `Shift` + `left click`: creates a large mass
+- `r`: resets to the starting configuration, usually random
+- `v`: toggles acceleration vector drawing (may cause lag)
+- `a`: toggles "agarLike" mode, where objects will absorb each other if they get too close
+- `d`: sets all global flags to default values
+- `p`: pauses/unpauses
+- `i`: toggles "toInfinity" mode, where objects will accelerate to infinity if they run into each other instead of oscillating
+- `esc`: cancels object creation if currently trying to create an object